 There is no data showing vaccines cause infertility or miscarriages.
 Many reputable medical organizations recommend pregnant women get vaccinated for COVID-19.
 It is safe to get vaccinated during pregnancy and while breastfeeding.
-Pregnant people have an increased risk for severe illness and should talk to their doctor before getting the COVID-19 vaccine.
+Pregnant people have an increased risk for severe illness and complications for them and their baby.
+They should talk to their doctor before getting the COVID-19 vaccine.